Pacific Rim Camera

 The Current Cast of Characters.

-Right now, there are three of us: Mike Otto, Milan Zahorcak and Chris Otto.
+Right now, there are three of us: Mike Otto, Roger Kasner and Rindy Otto.
 And if we 're going to do this in order of appearance then, I guess I'll start with me.

 I'm Mike Otto.
 I'm one of the founders of the company.
 I write most of the stuff you see on the website, and am responsible for the website design and construction, good and bad, so you can blame me for the spelling errors, poor grammar, inaccurate facts, non-working links and longwinded sentences.
 For the moment, I am also the one who catalogs all of the inventory, so I guess you can also blame me for flaws in grading, misidentified items and prices you don't agree with.
-Since we moved into this building I've been confined to the backroom where we do our cataloging and inventory activities.
-Chances are if you call or write, Milan or Chris will respond.
-They're "out front" and handle the vast majority of your orders and inquiries.
+I also handle most of the questions about collectible cameras.
+And I usually get stuck packing things that no one else wants to...

 My first area of collecting, once I got past the "want to collect everything" stage, was colored cameras, folding and box.
-I sold them during the course of my divorce, and now collect Canon FL and early FD cameras, and I like vintage Minolta, with a few odd Mamiya and Yashica thrown in for fun.
+I sold them during the course of my divorce, and now collect Canon FL and early FD cameras.
+I used to also like vintage Minolta, with a few odd Mamiya and Yashica thrown in for fun, but I am slowly purging my collection.

 A Short History of Pacific Rim Camera